dartmouth-dltg/aspace_content_warnings/README.md

 to any valid URL.
 The link will appear below any tags with language specified by the value set in the `aspace_content_warnings_more_info` locales key.

-The fourth configuration option adds a form to collect proposals for additional content warning tags.
+The third configuration option adds a form to collect proposals for additional content warning tags.
 It relies on the request form mechanism to a large extent and requires that the same AppConfig settings regarding emails for the PUI be set.
 Set